 Our cost is much less than what state universities charge, and only a fraction of what private colleges charge.
-If it seems expensive, it is probably because you are comparing it to the tuition rates of other colleges that do not have the widespread acceptance of credits that our students enjoy.
+If it seems expensive, it is probably because you are comparing it to the tuition rates of sub-standard (or even illegally-operating) colleges that do not have the widespread acceptance of credits that our students enjoy.
 Our students have been accepted into virtually every ministry function and every faith group.
-They have been able to transfer to several regionally-accredited colleges, get into military chaplaincy, and even teach in other Bible Colleges.
-Be careful in looking for a "bargain" because you might end up with a degree that is has no value.
+They have been able to transfer to several regionally-accredited colleges, get into military chaplaincy, and teach in other Bible Colleges.
+Be careful in looking for a "bargain" because you might end up with a degree that is has no value and will not meet your educational needs.